data-8/datascience/docs/index.rst

 :Date: |today|

 The ``datascience`` package was written for use in Berkeley's DS 8 course and contains useful functionality for investigating and graphically displaying data.
+Hello world

 .. toctree::
     :maxdepth: 2